AfterJourney00/Pintos/Project1.md

 1. Brief comment:

    Our design is direct and simple, also good space complexity and time complexity.
-The disadvantage of our design is that our time complexity is not so good.
+The disadvantage of our design is that our time complexity is not optimal.
 We implement a single queue rather than 64 queues, which reduce the space complexity.
 And for the single queue(ready_list), we do not sort it, which will cost ***O(n)*** time for selecting the thread next to run.
 This is better than sorted implementation, since every 4 ticks it will cost ***O(nlogn)*** to re-sort the ready list.

 2. Refinement and improvement:

    If I were to have extra time, I will implement 64 queues.
 Since it will only cost ***O(n)*** time per second to rearrange all the threads in the element, which has better time complexity.

+#### >>C6: The assignment explains arithmetic for fixed-point math in detail, but it leaves it open to you to implement it.
+Why did you decide to implement it the way you did?
+If you created an abstraction layer for fixed-point math, that is, an abstract data type and/or a set of functions or macros to manipulate fixed-point numbers, why did you do so?
+If not, why not?

+***Answer:***

+I choose to implement these arithmetics through macros because macros are very convenient for programmer to use, concise and simple.
+However, one important thing should be noticed when implementing macros: ***parentheses everywhere!***